Trump will stand before Congress and offer a divided US an accounting of his turbulent first weeks

 Republican Sen. Joni Ernst of Iowa said she would host Scott Root, father of the late Sarah Root, who died on the night of her 2016 college graduation in a vehicle crash involving an immigrant who was in the country without legal authority.

-Outside Washington, the latest round of public protest against Trump and his administration also was unfolding Tuesday.
-Loosely coordinated groups planned demonstrations in all 50 states and the District of Colombia timed to Trump’s address.
+Outside Washington, the latest round of public protest against Trump and his administration also unfolded Tuesday.
+Loosely coordinated groups held demonstrations at parks, statehouses and public grounds as protesters gathered in all 50 states and the District of Columbia.

+They condemned his presidency as dangerous and un-American, though they cited a wide variety of actions they wanted to push back against, including the government cuts, Trump's tariffs and his stance on Ukraine.

 Associated Press writers Lisa Mascaro, Stephen Groves and Kevin Freking in Washington, Darlene Superville in Kissimmee, Fla., and Bill Barrow in Atlanta contributed to this report.